Shaqib al-Salam: Economy

 The township is situated close to Beersheva so its economy is closely related to that of the city.
 Several industrial parks are situated in the area: Beersheba, Hura, Ramat Hovav, Idan HaNegev and Rahat.
 Residents also work in the services industry in Beersheba.
 There are several organizations that promote entrepreneurship among the 160,000 Bedouins living in the Negev, primarily aimed at Bedouin women.

 As of 2015, the average monthly income was 4,908 shekels.

 In May 2010 a One Stop Employment Center was established in Shaqib al-Salam to facilitate the integration of Bedouins into the workplace.
 It has dramatically increased the proportion of Bedouins employed.

 Education and culture

 There is a number of organizations carrying out different activities aimed at supporting and facilitating entrepreneurship in Israel's South in order to further integrate the 160,000 Bedouins living in the Negev into Israel's mainstream economy.
 They are primarily aimed at Bedouin women.

 Twenty Arab-Bedouin women from the towns of Rahat, Lakiya, Tel Sheva, Segev Shalom, Kuseife and Rachma participated in a sewing course for fashion design at the Amal College in Beer Sheva, including lessons on sewing and cutting, personal empowerment and business initiatives.

 Healthcare

 There is a branch of Clalit Health Services in the township, as well as several Tipat Halav perinatal (baby care) centers.

 Parks and landmarks

-The Jewish National Fund built a central park with an amphitheater adjacent to the community’s town hall.
+The Jewish National Fund built a central park with an amphitheater adjacent to the community's town hall.

+Voting Patterns

+In the 2022 election, 97 percent of voters in Shaqib al-Salam voted for the Arab parties, while 2 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 1 percent voted for the parties of the center-left coalition led by Yair Lapid.
+Among the voters for the Arab parties, 73 percent voted for Ra'am, while 26 percent voted for the Hadash–Ta'al list and 1 percent voted for Balad.